 Many of us haven’t had as many video meetings in our whole lives as in the past two years months.
-During the first COVID-19 lockdowns, virtual meetings became the new norm for employees and companies all around the world – just looking at Zoom, 200 million people were using the app every day at the beginning of 2020, compared to 10 million in December 2019.
+During the first COVID-19 lockdowns, virtual meetings became the new norm for employees and companies all around the world, with 200 million people using Zoom alone every day at the beginning of 2020, compared to 10 million in December 2019.
 Despite becoming a regular fixture, virtual meetings are still seen as inferior to in-person meetings.
 Yet, with hybrid and remote forms of work here to stay, companies will need to embrace them and work out how to get the most from them.

-With virtual meetings, the amount of scheduling and logistical faff on either side of each meeting tends to be significantly lower than with in-person meetings.
-You don’t have to think about booking a room, or worry whether it’s big enough for all invitees, should they turn up.
+With virtual meetings, the amount of scheduling and logistical faff surrounding a meeting tends to be significantly lower than with in-person meetings.
+You don’t have to think about booking a room, or worry whether your meeting space is big enough for all invitees, should they turn up.
 You don’t have to factor in whether or not certain employees are even in the office that day.
 Plus, the physical act of actually getting to a meeting room can easily take 10 or 15 minutes, as people try to finish up what they’re doing, dash to the bathroom, or make themselves a drink before leaving their desk.
-When you dial it at a set time, all that disappears.
+When you dial in at a set time, all that disappears.

-Since lockdown, people are acutely aware how easy it is to get tired in virtual meetings – hence the new but prevalent term “Zoom fatigue”.
-Video meetings can be surprisingly draining, which is why most people want to keep them as quick as possible.
+Experience of the past two working years has spawned a new, unofficial condition: "Zoom fatigue".
+People recognize that video meetings can be surprisingly draining, which is why most teams want to keep them as short as possible.
 Analysis from Microsoft on its newly remote workforce revealed a positive new trend: the rise of the 30-minute meeting.
 They found that individual meetings shrank in duration, with 22% more meetings of 30 minutes or less, and 11% fewer meetings of more than one hour.
 More efficient, shorter meetings with fewer meanders that cut to the point and get the job done faster is clearly good news—freeing up more space for everyone to get on with the important tasks that matter.

 When all your meetings are digital, it becomes infinitely easier to quantify all the time your company spends on different catch-ups and communications.
 This is crucial if you are billing for all client time, or simply want to map where time goes across different projects.
 With a flawless digital record of all meeting time, you can instantly see which meetings cost you the most (both in time and money).
-With an automatic meeting tracker set up, your team can accurately record how long each meeting took, who attended, and the follow-up work it created – and that record will be far more accurate than notes or manual timers used during in-person meetings.
+With an automatic meeting tracker set up, your team can accurately record how long each meeting took, who attended, and any follow-up work it created.

 Almost all of us have experienced the frustration of sitting in a meeting we have absolutely no need to be in.
 No matter how annoying it is, it’s still hard to stand up in front of our colleagues and physically leave the meeting—no matter how good our excuse might be.
 In virtual meetings, it’s much easier and far less socially awkward to leave a meeting if it’s not relevant to you.
-And of course, one of the most convenient excuses is that we have another important video meeting we need to dial into right away….
+And of course, one of the most convenient excuses is that we have another important video meeting we need to join right away….

 While it’s true that virtual communication isn’t as natural or fluid as real-life communication, and conversations can often be rather stilted, this oddly can make it easier to brainstorm and collaborate effectively.
 If only one person’s microphone is able to be active at one time, this can lead to more democratic, balanced collaboration, where everyone gets their turn and has time and space to talk.
 All the tools needed for successful virtual collaboration are still available – like whiteboards, annotation functionality, screen sharing, even virtual breakout rooms – and can provide “more control, speed, structure, and clarity than… [sitting] around a conference table”, according to certain businesses.